Project fund: $AUD 5,032,000

 Project geographical coverage: Mongolia

 National beneficiaries: Ministry of Mining and Heavy Industry, Mineral Resources and Petroleum Authority and exploration and mining companies

-With such a dominant position in the economy a well-managed extractives sector is crucial to Mongolia’s long-term prosperity and reducing poverty.
+With such a dominant position in the economy a well-managed extractives sector is crucial to Mongolia’s long term prosperity and reducing poverty.

-To obtain the most from the sector, Australia is pleased to assist Mongolia improve to investment climate for both domestic and foreign firms, improve the efficiency and reduce the risk of exploration and production, improve opportunities for Mongolians to find skilled employment, and improve the technical capabilities of both the Government and the Mongolian private sector to ensure extractives development leads to national as well as local development opportunities.
+To obtain the most from the sector, Australia is pleased to assist Mongolia improve the investment climate for both domestic and foreign firms, improve the efficiency and reduce the risk of exploration and production, improve opportunities for Mongolians to find skilled employment, and improve the technical capabilities of both the Government and the Mongolian private sector to ensure extractives development leads to national as well as local development opportunities.

 The Australia Mongolia Extractives Program (AMEP) is Australia’s flagship vehicle to assist maximise social and economic development through improved management of the extractives sector.

 AMEP focuses on geoscience, mining administration including improved safety for workers, and policy development.
 AMEP is a flexible facility to provide on-demand technical support.
 Adam Smith International (ASI), has been contracted by Australia to implement AMEP.

 - Assisted the Ministry of Mining and Heavy Industry develop a strategy for improving gold exploration and extraction and for maximising the benefits from the gold sector for the people of Mongolia.
 The strategy provides specific recommendations on short, medium and long term policy, legal and regulatory options to expand exploration in the gold sector.
 The strategy was adopted in 2016.
 Gold sales to the Mongol Bank have increased though no formal evidence is available on the strategy’s contribution to increased gold sales.